arixmkii/qcw/README.md

 #### `QEMU`

 Version `7.2.0-dev` with 1 patch set from QEMU mailing list:
-* one set to enable unix domain sockets backed `-netdev`.
+* enable 9pfs on Windows.

 Both patches have numerous reviews already and probably will move forward in the next release window.